-A tour of one of the most lavish estates in California includes sights of the outdoor Neptune Pool and indoor Roman Pool, a wine cellar built during Prohibition, 127 acres of gardens—and even a herd of zebras roaming the property.
+A typical tour of one of the most lavish estates in California includes sights of the outdoor Neptune Pool and indoor Roman Pool, a wine cellar built during Prohibition, 127 acres of gardens—and even a herd of zebras roaming the property.
 Tours are temporarily suspended due to COVID-19, but you can check their website for updates on when they’ll be offered again.

 This newest edition to the California national parks is the least visited of the state’s nine.
 You’ll find terrain split by the San Andreas Fault and an opportunity to see the rare and critically endangered California condor.